| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 n |

-sample size at each stage |
+The sample size at each stage. |

 complete |

-complete list of feasible designs |
+The complete list of feasible designs. |

 alpha1 |